 \subsection{Hessian test relating heterogeneity to homogeneity}

-In this section, we prove Theorem \ref{thm:hessian}.
-This provides a sufficient, efficiently-testable condition for when moments in a heterogeneous problem may be ``pulled apart uniquely" into moments $K$ for homogeneous problems.
-The ideas come from computational algebraic geometry as well as recent advances in the uniqueness of tensor rank decompositions.
+In this section we prove Theorem \ref{thm:hessian}.
+This furnishes a sufficient and efficiently-testable condition for when moments in a heterogeneous problem may be ``pulled apart uniquely" into $K$ moments for homogeneous problems.
+The ideas come from computational algebraic geometry and literature on tensor rank decompositions.
 See \cite{BCO, CC1, CC2, COV1, COV2} for this line of work.